 No. I didn’t believe that.”

 Life was much the same at first.
 I made all my workouts.
 I never spent much time with Dad before, so I didn’t really miss him after he moved out.
 He got an apartment in the Grove.
-He called during Christmas vacation, and I told him about an up-coming swim meet at Dade-South, which he actually attended.
-I won some medals, and he said he was glad he came.
+He called during Christmas vacation.
+I told him about an up-coming swim meet at Dade-South, which he actually attended.
+I won some medals.
+He said he was glad he came.
 Something unspoken was up, but I thought he deserved his own life.
 Remembering their embarrassment last summer when I asked why I had no siblings, I had a clue where their problems lay.
 It just didn’t affect me.

 Winter in Miami was warm and dry, no afternoon thunderstorms or flooded streets.
 The ranchers burned the sugar cane in the Everglades, with the thick brown smoke drifting over the city.